Bombardier flying high as results exceed expectations

 Adjusted earnings were two cents a share, surpassing expectations that the company would break even.
 Sales climbed 7.6 per cent to $4.72 billion.
 Analysts had projected $4.75 billion.

 Revenue is set to rise in all divisions in 2018, Bombardier said.
-The Montreal-based company makes trains and aircraft parts in addition to planes.
+The Montreal-based company makes trains and aircraft parts in addition to aircraft.

 For all of 2017, free cash flow usage of $786 million exceeded Bombardier’s full-year target by more than $200 million.
 That enabled Bombardier to end the year with a $3.1 billion cash balance, leaving the company “well positioned’’ to break even on a cash-flow basis in 2018 – a key goal of Mr Bellemare’s turnaround plan.

-Just ahead of the results, an independent US trade body said it had rejected hefty US duties on Bombardier’s C-Series jets - for which the wings are made at the Belfast plant – partly because Boeing lost no sales or revenue when Delta Air Lines ordered the aircraft in 2016 from the Canadian planemaker.
+Just ahead of the results, an independent US trade body said it had rejected hefty US duties on Bombardier’s C-Series jets – wings for which are made at the Belfast plant – partly because Boeing lost no sales or revenue when Delta Air Lines ordered the aircraft in 2016 from the Canadian aircraft manufacturer.

 The International Trade Commission published its reasoning three weeks after announcing the decision.

-The ITC said the 110-seat C-Series jets ordered by Delta and Boeing’s smallest 737 MAX 7 plane do not compete.
+The ITC said the 110-seat C-Series jets ordered by Delta and Boeing’s smallest 737 MAX 7 aircraft do not compete.

-It also said Bombardier’s C-Series sale to Delta did not come at Boeing’s expense as the planemaker did not offer any new aircraft to the second largest US carrier.
+It also said Bombardier’s C-Series sale to Delta did not come at Boeing’s expense as the aircraft manufacturer did not offer any new aircraft to the second largest US carrier.

 “Boeing lost no sales or revenues,” the ITC said in its 194-page ruling.

-It was not yet clear whether Boeing will seek to appeal the ITC’s decision, a move that could generate uncertainty at a time when the US planemaker’s European rival Airbus SE plans to take a majority stake in the C-Series program. – Bloomberg / Reuters
+It was not yet clear whether Boeing will seek to appeal the ITC’s decision, a move that could generate uncertainty at a time when Airbus SE plans to take a majority stake in the C-Series programme. – Bloomberg/Reuters